apitos/FSND-Capstone/README.md

     'message': 'Resource not found.
 Input out of range.'
 }
 ```
-The API returns 6 types of errors:
+The API returns 7 types of errors:
 - 400: bad request
+- 401: unauthorized
 - 404: not found
 - 403: forbidden
+- 405: method not allowed
 - 422: unprocessable
 - 500: internal server error
-- AuthError: which mainly results in 401 (unauthorized)